TUDelft-IN4303-2014/assignments/milestone1-editor/day4.md

 #### Editor Integration Revisited

-With a builder, you can invoke a transformation manually from the *Transform* menu.
+With a builder, you can invoke a transformation manually from any of the menus.
 However, desugaring should be an automatic transformation as part of static analysis.
 In Spoofax, static analysis is performed by strategies.
 In the initial project, these strategies are implemented in `trans/minijava.str`: